- Instructions for Form 1040-NR-EZ - Introductory Material

 If you are not enclosing a payment, mail Form 1040-NR-EZ to:Department of the Treasury

 If enclosing a payment, mail Form 1040-NR-EZ to:Internal Revenue Service

 Charlotte, NC 28201-1303

-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following.
+You can use certain private delivery services (PDS) designated by the IRS to meet the "timely mailing as timely filing" rule for tax returns.
+Go to IRS.gov/PDS for the current list of designated services.

 You can elect to be taxed as a U.S. resident for the whole year if all of the following apply.